Uptown Saturday Night

-Uptown Saturday Night is a 1974 American action comedy crime film written by Richard Wesley and directed by and starring Sidney Poitier, with Bill Cosby and Harry Belafonte co-starring.
+Uptown Saturday Night is a 1974 American action comedy and crime comedy film, written by Richard Wesley and directed by and starring Sidney Poitier, with Bill Cosby and Harry Belafonte co-starring.
 Cosby and Poitier teamed up again for Let's Do It Again (1975) and A Piece of the Action (1977).
-Although Cosby's and Poitier's characters have different names in each film, the three films are considered to be a trilogy.
-Uptown Saturday Night premiered on June 15, 1974 at the Criterion Theatre in New York and opened to positive reviews.
+Although Cosby's and Poitier's characters have different names in each film, the three films are considered a trilogy.
+Uptown Saturday Night premiered on June 15, 1974, at the Criterion Theatre in New York and opened to positive reviews.

+The plot of the film revolves around efforts to retrieve a stolen wallet, which contains a winning lottery ticket.

+In 2024, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

 While enjoying themselves at Madame Zenobia's club on Saturday night, Steve Jackson and Wardell Franklin are held up by robbers who raid the club and steal Steve's wallet.
 When they realize that a winning lottery ticket worth $50,000 is in the wallet, Steve and Wardell set out to find the crooks themselves with the help of gangster Geechie Dan Beauford, who wants to defeat his rival Silky Slim.
 Steve and Wardell devise a plan to recover the ticket.